Zorgkaart:

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, please contact our radiologist before the examination.
-Sometimes the examination is postponed or an ultrasound is chosen.
+If you are pregnant or breastfeeding, please contact us before your appointment.
+In some cases, the examination may be postponed or an ultrasound may be recommended instead.

 Costs

-If you have been referred by your GP or other specialist, all examinations will be reimbursed by your health insurer.
+If you have a referral from your GP or another specialist, the examination is usually covered by your health insurance.
 If you have not been referred, the costs will be charged.

 Call us: 020-6420229